Corollarium/modelarium/README.md

 ---

 Modelarium generates scaffolding for your project based on a GraphQL description of your API.
+It can create the entire backend and frontend files, leaving only the logic and design for you.

 What it does?